Universal MBQC with generalised parity-phase interactions and Pauli measurements: PPM in the ZX-calculus

 The Pauli Z and X measurements non-deterministically introduce projections onto their respective eigenstates, namely $\{ \bra{0}, \bra{1} \}$ for $Z$-measurements and $\{ \bra{+}, \bra{-} \}$ for $X$-measurements.
 Because basis elements of one colour can be expressed as spiders of the other colour, we can depict measurements as follows:

 The appearance of the `virtual qubit', i.e. the state being input between the two wires in equation \eqref{eq:virtual-qubit} is quite suggestive.
 We can interpret this node as a magic state that is waiting to be applied to one of its neighbouring (actual) qubits to introduce a phase.
-More specifically, if we prepare the second qubit in the $\ket{+}$ state and then measure it in the Z basis, we obtain an Z-phase gate $Z(\pm \alpha)$, depending on the measurement outcome: \ctikzfig{zx-msgate-magic}
+More specifically, if we prepare the second qubit in the $\ket{+}$ state and then measure it in the Z basis, we obtain a Z-phase gate $Z(\pm \alpha)$, with the sign depending on the measurement outcome: \ctikzfig{zx-msgate-magic}

 If we take $\alpha=\frac\pi2$ we can rewrite the expression of $P(\frac\pi2)$ in the ZX-calculus a bit further:

 Written in this way it is clear that the gate is equivalent, up to single-qubit Clifford unitaries to the controlled-Z gate $CZ$, which is represented in ZX-notation as: